 What path did you follow to arrive at your current job?

-During the fall semester of my junior year at St. Ben's, I found a six month internship at IBM through the Career Resource Center.
-I completed the internship during the summer/fall semester of my senior year, and was offered a full time job upon graduation.
+During the fall semester of my junior year at St. Ben's, I found an internship through the Career Resource Center to work as a Financial Analyst at IBM.
+I completed the six month internship during the summer/fall semester of my senior year, and was offered a full time job upon graduation.

 What skills are important in your field?